alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 so that it is easy to find out where a change comes from.
 Also remove branches once they are no longer needed.

-There are many other crucial tools that ensure our success as devs.
+There are many other crucial instruments that ensure our success as devs.
 Some like monitoring and alerting can be provided by external companies.
 Others like feature flags are basically techniques that should be used